How to Digitally Enable Customer-Focused Supply Chain Management

 All of these technologies organically feed into the traditional Supply Chain Operations Reference (SCOR) processes, and seamlessly upgrade every one of them individually and as a whole.

 Going digital is the only way to remain competitive in the future economy.
-In fact, admit that the digital supply chain will become a predominant model within the next 5 years.
+In fact, 8 of 10 supply chain leaders admit that the digital supply chain will become a predominant model within the next 5 years.

 Clearly, organizations that will adopt new tech solutions first will gain a unique advantage that is not just limited to improved efficiency.
 Digital supply chain management can help your business create new business models and revenue streams, as well as majorly overhaul customer experience.